MultisampledNight/flow/src/gfx/draw.typ

   type(part) == dictionary and "queue" in part and "cfg" in part )

-// Create a new branch.
+/// Create a new branch.
 After all coordinates in this branch have been processed,
-// return to the node before it.
+/// return to the node before it.
-// At the end of a branch, an arrow mark is always drawn.
+/// At the end of a branch, an arrow mark is always drawn.
-#let br(arrow: true, ..args) = _modifier(
+#let br(arrow: true, ..args) = _modifier(args.pos(), (
-  args.pos(),
+  branch: true,
-  (branch: true, arrow: arrow),
+  arrow: arrow,
-)
+))

-// Branches out to each given argument.
+/// Branches out to each given argument.
 #let all(..args) = {
   let parts = args.pos()
   let br = br.with(..args.named())